AdminTurnedDevOps/cloud-native-prod-examples/performance-optimization/KEDA/conferenceWalkthrough.md

 ## Manifest

+1. Delete the existing cron job via the Azure portal
-1. Walk through and run the Manifest in the **keda-k8s-manifest**directory
+2. Walk through and run the Manifest in the **keda-k8s-manifest**directory
+3. Deploy the Manifest
+4. Refresh the Azure portal and the new config will be shown